-However one event is still being held and this is to celebrate the publication of our “Scotswood through the years, a history in maps and pictures” booklet on Monday, 28th September on the open ground behind Denton Burn Library.
-Free copies, of this the third in our series of similar publictions, will be available between 10.30am and 12.00am as will chocolate biscuits!
+However one event has still been held and this was to celebrate the publication of our “Scotswood through the years, a history in maps and pictures” booklet on Monday, 28th September on the open ground behind Denton Burn Library.
+Free copies, of this the third in our series of similar publictions, were available for collection between 10.30am and 12.00am as were chocolate biscuits!

-The booklet will be added to our Publications page soon after this date.
+The booklet has now been added to our Publications page.

 Selected images from our Collection, and information about them, can be found on the St. James’ Heritage and Environment Group newsletter.
 For further details please refer to email@example.com.